kirankanchu/RL_Nash_Games/README.md

-# RL_Nash_Games
-Reinforcement Learning Policy Iterations for Nash Differential Games
+# Reinforcement Learning Policy Iterations for Nash Differential Games

 This repository contains the MATLAB code and associated documentation for the project "Reinforcement Learning Policy Iterations for Nash Differential Games".